-In one of my previous posts I showed how to dynamically generate a map from a set of coordinates in Ruby on Rails (like the map on top of this page).
-This is nice but still required me to manually update my location each time, not very useable.
-I have a Dopplr account where I enter all my future trips so it feels stupid to enter the same information again on my own website.
-We can do better than that.
+In one of my earlier posts I explained how to dynamically generate a map from a set of coordinates in Ruby on Rails (there used to be a dynamic map in a previous design of this site).
+This still requires me to manually update my location, not very useable.
+I have a Dopplr account where I enter all my future trips.
+I could simply get my location from them.

-Here is the idea: a script that checks my travel plans on Dopplr for to following day and creates a new map of that location if needed.
+A script that checks my travel plans on Dopplr for the following day and creates a new map of that location if needed.
 Also: a perfect excuse to have a look at the Rake build language which I had never used.

-The Dopplr API includes a Ruby client which makes our life easier, download the ‘Improved Ruby Client’ in your <yourapp>/lib folder so we can use it later on.
+The Dopplr API includes a Ruby client which makes our life easier, download the ‘Improved Ruby Client’ in your <yourapp>/lib folder so we can use it later.

 You will need a session key to use the Dopplr API, this key replaces your username and password (read ‘The password anti-pattern’ if you want to know why).
 Here is how to get one:

 - Go to https://www.dopplr.com/api/AuthSubRequest?scope=http://www.dopplr.com&next=<your_url>&session=1.
 Replace <your_url> with your website's URL.